Music Idioms in English. Some people say that music makes the world go round, they say that music is to the soul what words are to the mind…..

 ‘I heard it through the grapevine’ meaning to hear information from someone who heard it from someone else, i.e. not directly from the source.

 ‘Chasing Pavements’ by Adele

-- ‘Even if I knew my place’ (know your place) meaning to be aware of your position in society, family or a relationship, and to not want to improve it.
+‘Even if I knew my place’ (know your place) meaning to be aware of your position in society, family or a relationship and comfortable with it.

 ‘Knocking on Heaven’s Door’ by Guns ‘N’ Roses